michaelcUO/cs410_gp_hw2/Haunted-Jaunt-main/README.md

 ---

 ### Particle Effect (Detection Burst Effect)
-To make enemy detection feel more dramatic and immersive, I created a particle effect that erupts from the player when spotted.
+To make enemy detection feel more dramatic, I created a red particle effect that erupts from the player when spotted.

 - The particle effect, a burst of red ghostly energy, spawns directly above the player when caught by either a ghost or a gargoyle.
 - This is handled in `Observer.cs` by instantiating a `GhostAlertEffect` prefab when the player is detected.